Unraveling cancer's secrets

 Paul Henderson, an assistant professor in the program, already is exposing cancer cells to platinum, the toxic substance in a few chemotherapy drugs, to see if such a test could be a marker of a person’s potential treatment response.

-Another program investigator, Stephen Kowalczykowski, a professor of microbiology, has developed a way to tag the molecules involved in DNA repair with a fluorescent probe, with which he can actually watch the repair process as it occurs.
+Another program investigator, Stephen Kowalczykowski, a professor of microbiology and molecular genetics, has developed a way to tag the molecules involved in DNA repair with a fluorescent probe, with which he can actually watch the repair process as it occurs.
 And Neil Hunter, a rising star sponsored by the leading biomedical sciences philanthropy, the Howard Hughes Medical Institute, has developed strategies to analyze complex DNA structures that occur as cells repair DNA damage.

 Heyer says the Molecular Oncology Program has a number of inspired scientists such as Kowalczykowski and microbiology professor John Roth, who are members of the National Academy of Sciences, a very exclusive fraternity.